When I was both an amateur and professional boxer, I thought a lot about how to overcome fear.

 5. Use mindfulness to shift your focus

-Your mind is so powerful that it can, in vivid detail, imagine all of the ways that fears can inflict harm on you.
+Your mind is so powerful that it can vividly imagine all of the ways that fears can inflict harm on you.
 Once your mind has conjured up the worst possible scenario, it then works overtime to ensure that you can think of nothing but this impending doom.
-In many cases, your fearful thoughts have more power over you than the actual threat.
+In many cases, your fearful thoughts have more power over you than the threat.

 The problem here is that you’re thinking of the outcome and the uncertainty that comes with it, but fear and uncertainty are products of one another: